linkspreed/log/README.md

 ## All changes that we will make from 21.06.2024 will appear here ...

+### 27.08.2024 (announcement Web4)
+- 🌍 Ready to shape the future of Web4?
+We're on the hunt for passionate minds to join us on this groundbreaking journey.
+Think you’ve got what it takes?
+Apply now and let's create magic together! 💻✨ #Web4 #JoinTheRevolution

+### 27.08.2024 (announcement Web4)
+- 🚀 Level up your CX game!
+We're taking Project CX 4.0 to the next dimension.
+What features would YOU love to see?
+Drop your ideas below and let's build the future together! 💡👇 #CXInnovation #Web4

 ### 26.08.2024 (announcement Web4)
 - Building the Web4 future one block at a time! 🧱 At Linkspreed, we're expanding our Web4 pipeline and we'd love your thoughts on where we should head next!
 Drop your ideas below and let’s create the future together! 🚀 #Web4 #Innovation #Linkspreed